 In accordance with the Global Threat Reduction Initiative, the preparation for repatriation of HEU-type spent nuclear fuel to the Russian Federation started in 2007 with financial and logistic support of US Government.
 The shipment program was prepared by Interministerial Team for Coordinating Tasks Connected with the Performance by the Republic of Poland of "the International Research Reactor Fuel Return Program supplied by Russia" established by virtue of the Ordinance No 132 of the Prime Minister as of 14 November 2007.
-The said team was led by the PAA President.
-The implementation of the program started in 2009 and by the end of 2016 there had been 8 shipments of highly enriched (i.e. exceeding 20% U-235) spent nuclear fuel from Polish research reactors EWA and MARIA to the Russian Federation.
+The said team was led by the President of National Atomic Energy Agency.
+The implementation of the program started in 2009 and by the end of 2013 there had been 6 shipments of highly enriched (i.e. exceeding 20% U-235) spent nuclear fuel from Polish research reactors EWA and MARIA to the Russian Federation.
 All the shipments were performed on schedule and with no disturbances.